 Brain and language development, Williams syndrome, interactions between genes, brain, and behaviour

-Professor Debbie Mills is a member of the Language, bilingualism, and cognitive development and Social Neuroscience Research groups
+Professor Debbie Mills is a member of the Cognitive Development Research Institute

 Director for Research at Tir na n'Og Child Development Centre and Nursery

 Room 130, Brigantia BuildingPenrallt Road, School of PsychologyBangor, Gwynedd, LL57 2AS